ChuksXD/BiomedicalTextMining/README.md

 ## Setup
 Clone the repository and execute the Gui.py file to lauch the application.
 Make sure you install the dependencies such as tkinter & scikit-learn.
-You will aslo need an internet connection to access the biomedical databases like PubMed through the GUI.
+You will also need an internet connection to access the biomedical databases like PubMed through the GUI.

 To compare the Naive bayes and CRF algorithms, run their individual file separately.